openstack/python-cinderclient/doc/source/index.rst

 * Fixed usage of the --debug option.
 * Documentation and API example improvements.
-* Set max volume size limit for the tenant.
+* Set max volume size limit for the project.
 * Added encryption-type-update to cinderclient.
 * Added volume multi attach support.
 * Support host-attach of volumes.